-Based on the results of the informational workshop described in Section II., prepare a Preliminary DSAP shall be prepared.
+Based on the results of the informational workshop described in Section-II., prepare a Preliminary DSAP shall be prepared.
 At a minimum, this plan shall consist of the following elements:

 - 1. Statement of the community goals and objectives to be accomplished by the DSAP. - 2.
-DSAP exhibits including: - a.
-A detailed land use plan indicating the distribution, extent and location of future land uses, including the proposed locations for transportation facilities (auto, transit, bike, pedestrian), major community services (water and wastewater plants, fire and police substations, government buildings), neighborhood school(s), parks and any conservation areas.
+DSAP exhibits including: - A detailed land use plan indicating the distribution, extent and location of future land uses, including the proposed locations for transportation facilities (auto, transit, bike, pedestrian), major community services (water and wastewater plants, fire and police substations,

-- b.
+- government buildings), neighborhood school(s), parksand any conservation areas. - b.
 A detailed public facilities plan identifying regionally significant public facilities, including public facilities outside the jurisdiction of Escambia County, anticipated impacts of future land uses on these facilities and required improvements consistent with Chapter 9J-2, Florida Administrative Code.
-In addition, this plan shall include the following components: - A transportation analysis consistent with Chapter 9J-2, indicating the general location of all arterial and collector roadways necessary to serve the DSAP, their right-of-way width, and design cross section.
+In addition, this plan shall include the following components: - i.
+A transportation analysis consistent with Chapter 9J- 2, indicating the general location of all arterial and collector roadways necessary to serve the DSAP, their right-of-way width, and design cross section.
 It should also address the proposed location of transit routes and the manner in which they can be integrated into the regional transportation system.
-The general location of all bikeways and pedestrian paths should demonstrate access to all schools, commercial and civic areas from any point in the DSAP.
-The transportation analysis should be accompanied by a report demonstrating the impact on transportation facilities and documenting the timing and estimated cost for transportation improvements required by development of the DSAP.
-Prior to initiation of any transportation analysis, the County shall consult with the Florida Department of Transportation (FDOT) regarding the analysis methodology in regards to impacts to the Florida Intrastate Highway System (FIHS).
+The general location of allbikeways and pedestrian paths should demonstrate access to all schools, commercialand civic areas from any point in the DSAP.
+The transportation analysis should be accompanied by a report demonstrating the impact ontransportation facilities and documenting the timing and estimated cost for transportationimprovements required by development of the DSAP.
+Prior to initiation of any transportation analysis, the County shall consult with the Florida Department of Transportation (FDOT) regardingthe analysis methodology in regards to impacts to the Florida Intrastate Highway System (FIHS).
 Each DSAP shall analyze the cumulative traffic impact of all previously approved DSAPs on the area road network, including the FIHS.
-Prior to approval of any DSAP, the Florida DOT shall have the opportunity to comment on the traffic analysis in regards to impacts to any State roads. - ii.
+Prior toapproval of any DSAP, the Florida DOT shall have the opportunity to comment on the traffic analysis in regards to impacts to any State roads. - ii.
 A public improvements analysis that identifies the location and size of the water and wastewater systems necessary to support development of the DSAP.
-The analysis shall address demand, the location and size of plants, major distribution and collection systems, the design performance standards that will be used in the review and approval of all development plans processed for the individual land use categories, the proposed source of funding, and the approximate timing for construction.
+The analysis shall address demand, the location and size of plants, major distribution and collection systems, the design performance standards the individual land use categories, the proposed source of funding, and the approximate timing for construction.

 - c.
 A housing analysis addressing the need for affordable and workforce housing within the DSAP, the ability of the DSAP to provide a sustainable balance of housing units to employment opportunities, and potential impact of the proposed plan on existing neighborhoods and infill opportunities throughout the County. - d.
-A detailed natural resource analysis that identifies specific measures to assure the protection of regionally significant natural resources and other important resources both within and outside the jurisdiction of Escambia County, including those resources identified in Chapter 9J-2, Florida-Administrative Code. - e.
+A detailed natural resource analysis that identifies specific measures to assure the protection of regionally significant natural resources and other important resources both within and outside the jurisdiction of Escambia County, including those resources identified in Chapter 9J-2, Florida Administrative Code. - e.
 An energy efficiency analysis addressing the ability to reduce greenhouse gas emissions and improve energy efficiency within the DSAP. - f.
 A land use need analysis addressing the amount of land necessary to accommodate both the projected population and future employment opportunities and promote sustainable development patterns.